Help

 SMTP port465

-Use SSL/TLSβœ… Yes (required)
+Use SSL/TLS✅ Yes (required)

-SMTP authenticationβœ… Enabled
+SMTP authentication✅ Enabled

-SMTP usernameYour full email address (e.g., you@outlook.com)
+SMTP usernameYour full email address (e.g., [email protected])

-SMTP password(chosen during setup)
+SMTP password(chosen by you during setup)

-Sender addressyou@outlook.com (if required; must match your SMTP username)
+Sender address[email protected] (if required; must match your SMTP username)

 If your device requires STARTTLS, use port 587 for Outlook accounts or port 2525 for Gmail accounts.
-For other providers, use Auth-Email's legacy TLS feature.
+For other providers, use Auth-Email’s Legacy TLS feature.

 Need help?
-Get in touch at support@auth-email.com and we'll get you set up.
+Get in touch at [email protected] and we’ll get you set up.

-πŸ§ͺ Step 3: Send a test email
+📤 Step 3: Send a test email

 Use your MFP’s test function: